AaltoSciComp/python-for-scicomp/content/dependencies.rst

 Isolated environments solve a couple of problems:

-- You can install specific, also older, versions into them.
+- You can install specific, also older, versions of packages into them.

-- You can create one for each project and no problem if the two projects require different versions.
+- You can create one environment for each project and you won't encounter any problems if the two projects require different versions of packages.

 - If you make some mistake and install something you did not want or need, you can remove the environment and create a new one.

+- You can export a list of packages in an environment and share it with your code.
+This makes replicating your results easier.

 Exercises 2